j-d-b/tas-server/gql/README.md

 ## Resolver structure
 `auth.js` holds and exports resolvers/resolver chains which throw apollo errors.
 Resolvers in this file only check and modify the `context` parameter of the resolver.
 This includes checking jwts and verifying identity.
 Checks in `auth.js` do not assume anything in the resolver `arg` parameter.

 Each root resolver has an associated `.js` file of the same name (changing camelCase to dash-deliminated).
-Each file exports the resolver to perform the root resolver request.
-The goal is for no error logic to be present in t files and for them to *only* perform the requested action (usually a database query).
+Each file exports (as default) the resolver to perform the root resolver request.
+No error throwing should occur in these files; *only* checks from `checks.js` (which throw errors) followed by the requested action, usually a database query or insertion.

-`checks.js` all checks will throw semantic errors if the check fails
+`checks.js` exports checks for use in resolvers.
+All checks will throw semantic errors if the check fails, halting further execution of the resolver.
+Some checks return objects to avoid duplicate database queries.
+For example, `doesUserExistCheck` returns the user object from the database.